IlluminatePossibilities/TheGlobalVariables/README.md

 - The Platform must provide a way to allow Non-Profits to publicize offerings to the platform that can provide some level of automatic matching for Candidate requests.
 - The Platform allows offerings to contain rich text, links, and downloadable readable content such as PDFs, but no other downloads.
 - Each offering must support a certain list of properties (defined by the platform), such as name, organization description, website, unique identifier (assigned by the Administrators) and other identification information.
-- The Platform must provide both operational reports (number of candidate matches / period, number of offerings / region, and so on) and analytical reports (projections of future desirable career paths, Offering gaps in a region based on demand, and so on) for use by Administrators.
+- The Platform must provide both operational reports (number of candidate matches/period, number of offerings/region, and so on) and analytical reports (projections of future desirable career paths, Offering gaps in a region based on demand, and so on) for use by Administrators.
 - The Platform must categorize/tag non-profit support services to match candidate needs that are identified during the onboarding assessment to include (but not limited to):
   - Resume Writing Services
   - Interview Prep